trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > We interpret everything we experience through these mental maps.
 We seldom question their accuracy; we're usually even unaware that we have them.
 We simply assume that the way we see things is the way they are or the way they should be.

 Conditioning, from early childhood onwards, shapes our paradigms and therefore the way we interpret and act in the world.
-Past experiences rewire our brains to act and perceive differently in the future.
+Past experiences rewire our brains to act and perceive, differently, in the future.
 That is called learning and happens involuntarily and almost all the time.
 We are the product of our whole lifetime's worth of experience.

 In the book there is a short 10 seconds example of conditioning on the old/young lady optical illusion, to illustrate the point.
 Two people could argue for a long long time about what they see, even though they get the same visual input.
 They see different things and therefore will have a different model of reality, directly shaped by their past perceptions.
 Updating these models to be accurate then, in other words seeing the world for what it is, irrespective of what we think and have experienced is the goal of getting a clear map.
 To do that we need to induce a paradigm shift.
 Or multiple shifts, continually.